frdedynamics/hvl_robotics_website/_pages/ele306/ELE306-tb1.md

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/dat160/braitenberg_vehicle/braitenberg_vehicle.png)

-Here is a skeleton of the Matlab script you need to implement today!
+Here is a skeleton of the Matlab script that will help your Turtlebot out of this maze!

 ```matlab
 %% ELE306 turtlebot lab number 1
 clc;